 Background

 The Gambia College over the years has admitted students without an outlined policy to guide the process as the largest and oldest tertiary institution in the country.
 The surge in applications for admission into various programs has necessitated unique approaches to admissions, subject to some broad guidelines.
 In the recent years a number of improvements in the application process were identified and the online application has been instituted which has come with its ensuing challenges as well.
 A major recommendation was to move toward greater consistency in both methodology and in documentation.
 While several of these enhancements have been implemented, formal approval of the College’s admissions policies and practices by the Council will enable the full implementation of integrated and automated admissions processes aligned with core principles.

+Definitions and Acronyms

+Title of Policy

 The Gambia College Policy on admission

+Effective Date

 February, 2022